Romanian philosophy: The Interbellum School

-He later developed the theory initiated by Vulcănescu, and wrote several books which brought him overnight celebrity, especially in literary circles.
-Books as Creation and Beauty in Romanian Speech, or The Romanian Sentiment of Being, masterpieces of etymological speculation and philosophical hermeneutics, have obviously limited universal value, of interest only to those researching Romanian spirituality per se.
+He later developed the theory initiated by Vulcănescu, and wrote several books including Creation and Beauty in Romanian Speech, or The Romanian Sentiment of Being.
 In these books Noica arrived at the conclusion that the Romanian language possesses a word, a preposition, which mediates its unique access to the realm of being.
 It is the preposition întru, which expresses the processuality of the being or what he calls "the becoming in-towards (întru) Being".
 This idiomatic preposition, of Latin provenance (intro) stands for more than a spatial inclusion: it indicates a going on, a movement both toward something, and within that something i.e. a movement of participation.

-His ontology (more correctly called metaphysics) is edified without the idiomatic peculiarities in two later works, and consists of The Becoming in-to the Being and Letters on the Logic of Hermes, but it was incipient since Six Maladies of the Contemporary Spirit.
-In these works Noica shows how the monolithic unity of being is broken, and being displays three instances; The being of first instance is arrived at phenomenologically.
+His metaphysics consists of The Becoming in-to the Being and Letters on the Logic of Hermes, but it was incipient since Six Maladies of the Contemporary Spirit.
+In these works Noica described how the monolithic unity of being is broken, and being displays three instances; The being of first instance is arrived at phenomenologically.
 As such, the being of things appears as a functional model, the structure Individual – Determinations – General (I-D-G), which the things are striving to realise.
 But the model of the being is rarely found realised like that; most currently it is incomplete, only two of the three terms being present.
 Thus, there are six incomplete, unsaturated formations, called by Noica "ontological precariousness" or "maladies of being" (or "of the spirit", in Six maladies...).
 These maladies, schematically represented as I-G, G-I, I-D, D-I, D-G, and G-D, are what he calls the rule of the real.
 Then, the being of second instance is the "element", characterised as an individual-general, which is an entity that is not a particular, i.e. its conditions of identity do not make reference to a single spatio-temporal location.
 Something is an individual-general if it distributes itself without dividing.
 Like the Whiteheadian ingression, the "distribution without dividing" is a rethinking of the Platonic participation.
 A favourite exemplification of the nature of an element is for Noica the concept of biological species.
 The elements are characterised by different categories than the things, of a speculative nature, like unity-multiplicity-totality, reality-possibility-necessity.
 The being of the third instance, or the being qua being, is theorised in several pages of an incredible density, and in a language close to theology.
 Noica attempts to rethink here the problem of the one and the many, in a Parmenidean – Platonic style.
 He formulates as a criterion for being the same "distribution without dividing".